Last reviewed on 13th October 2023 by Martin Alexander (Mortgage Advisor)

 Depending on the type of land you wish to purchase, the finance and lenders available will vary, as will the rates offered.
-See the table below:

-|Land type||Lenders available?||Interest rates|
+|Land type||Are lenders available?||Interest rates|

-|Residential plot (to live)||Number of lenders available||Average/high|
+|Residential plot (to live)||Multiple lenders available||Average/high|

-|Commercial plot (develop)||Number of lenders available||Average/high|
+|Commercial plot (develop)||Multiple lenders available||Average/high|

 |Brownfield land||Yes, but a few||High|